akbiggs/challonge-tools/README.md

 [Challonge](http://challonge.com) tournaments easier (specifically for Super Smash Bros.
 Melee).

+All examples are assumed to be run from a downloaded version of this repository.

 # Shuffle Seeds

 `shuffle_seeds.py`: Utilities for shuffling seeds in a tournament.